 Even that is further than many people get.
 The civil forfeiture process is so confusing and difficult to navigate without hiring a lawyer (at a cost often greater than the amount being forfeited) that the vast majority of people do not even make into court, instead losing their property through “administrative forfeiture.”
 When property owners manage to make it into court, the government again counts on the cost and confusion of the process to ensure that most forfeitures will become permanent without the government having to prove its case.
 And in the rare cases where people do get their property back, they receive no compensation for the stress and financial difficulties that come with having one’s property seized for the better part of a year or longer.
 That is why completely innocent people like Stephen so often are victimized by the civil forfeiture process.
 It isn’t built to get at the truth; it is built to make it easy for the government to take people’s property.

 But, with help from the pro bono attorneys at the Institute for Justice, Stephen checked all the right boxes.
 He filed a formal claim to his property, under penalty of perjury, putting the burden on the government to come forward with evidence that he did something wrong that connected his money to a crime.
 Under the federal law that governs civil forfeiture, the Civil Asset Forfeiture Reform Act of 2000 (CAFRA), Stephen’s claim should have started a strict 90-day clock for the government either to return his property or file a case in federal court stating the basis for the government’s belief that Stephen and his money were connected to criminal activity.
 The DEA instead did nothing.
-More than 190 days after his money was unceremoniously seized on the side of the highway, still, Stephen has heard nothing from the DEA.
-The government has simply ignored their deadline, broken the law and taken no steps to return Stephen’s property.
+More than six months after his money was unceremoniously seized on the side of the highway, Stephen had heard nothing from the DEA.
+The government simply ignored their deadline, broke the law and took no steps on its own to return Stephen’s property.

 Unfortunately, Stephen is not the first innocent person to have found himself in this situation.
 Although CAFRA says that the government cannot forfeit property once the deadline expires, there are no real consequences when the government breaks the law.
 Faced with an incentive to take property in the first place, and facing no consequences for illegally keeping it, government agencies are in no rush to return property.
 Someone in Stephen’s position, having his life savings taken from him for over six months, must either wait months or years for the government to get around to returning the property or hire a lawyer to file a lawsuit insisting the government follow its own rules.